IMI-ConcePTION/Level-1-checks/README.md

 ***Step 3: Dates check***
 Check if dates are in the correct format (8 characters).
-Check if date variables contain allowable values:
+Check if date variables contain allowable values, e.g:
-Year: 1995-present (exception for dates that represent end of follow up where years in the future will be allowed.)
+   * Year: 1995-present (exception for dates that represent end of follow up where years in the future will be allowed.)
-Month: 01-12
+   * Month: 01-12
-Day: 01-31
+   * Day: 01-31

 ***Step 4: Check conventions and construct frequency tables of other and categorical variables.***
 Check if the table of interest contains any duplicate rows.